wyattx05/Project-Memories/README.md

 # Remove the quarantine flag
 xattr -cr "Snapchat Memories Viewer.app"

-# Now you can open it normally
-open "Snapchat Memories Viewer.app"
 ```

+**Now you can open it normally**

-**Why does this happen?** This app is open-source and not signed with an Apple Developer account ($99/year).
+**Why does this happen?** This app is open-source and I do not have an Apple Developer Account.
 The app is completely safe - you can review the source code yourself!

 #### Windows Installation